 MIPEX optical gas sensor technology.

-One of the key advantages of this combination of sensitivity and power draw is for using these MIPEX sensors, in particular the MIPEX-04, as gas sensors in wireless devices.
+One of the key advantages of this combination of sensitivity and power draw is for using these MIPEX sensors, in particular the MIPEX-04, like gas sensors in wireless devices.
 The miniature scale of the MIPEX sensors means that they can easily be incorporated into wireless safety monitoring devices.
-Particularly for safety applications, it is often advantageous to have portable detectors which require no installation time and can be immediately deployed.
+Particularly for safety applications, it is often advantageous to have portable detectors that require no installation time and can be immediately deployed.

 Wireless Gas Safety

-The possibility of incorporating gas sensors into wireless devices was previously very challenging to realise.
+The possibility of incorporating gas sensors into wireless devices was previously very challenging to realize.
 Catalytic bead technologies were at the heart of most gas sensors, where the gas molecules to be detected are adsorbed to a catalytic substrate, leading to a change in resistance that can be converted into electrical signals.
-As each detection event also led to degradation of the catalyst, these types of sensors had finite lifetimes.
-Since the pellistors of the catalytic bead sensor are heated to about 450 °C such sensor also requires a sizeable power draw.
+As each detection event also led to the degradation of the catalyst, these types of sensors had finite lifetimes.
+Since the pellistors of the catalytic bead sensor are heated to about 450 °C such a sensor also requires a sizeable power draw.

-One possible use of such sensor network could be for monitoring gas concentrations throughout an industrial plant.
+One possible use of such a sensor network could be for monitoring gas concentrations throughout an industrial plant.
 In the event of a gas leak of a gas such as methane, the MIPEX-04 sensor is designed as well with inbuilt intrinsic safety “ia” meaning that, even if the maximum permitted values are applied to the device terminals, it will not cause ignition and pose additional safety risks.
 This is an essential feature of sensors in such safety systems and means that the MIPEX-04 can be used in the harshest environments or even in situations where significant gas leaks may be expected.
-Strategic use of multiple MIPEX-04 sensors throughout the building make it possible to create sensor network can be used to trace the gases route throughout the building.
+Strategic use of multiple MIPEX-04 sensors throughout the building makes it possible to create a sensor network that can be used to trace the gases route throughout the building.
 This information can then be passed to hazard or rescue teams for a more efficient, safer response.

-While reducing the power consumption of gas sensors is obviously beneficial from an energy consumption and environmental point of view, MIPEX gas sensors have additional environmental benefits.
+While reducing the power consumption of gas sensors is obviously beneficial from energy consumption and environmental point of view, MIPEX gas sensors have additional environmental benefits.
 Two of the main gases they are designed to detect, methane and carbon dioxide, are known greenhouse gases.
 While many gas sensors allow for continual online monitoring of these gas concentrations, the advantage of MIPEX sensors is that they are highly sensitive and based on LED technologies so even in the event of a small gas leak, they are capable of detecting such concentrations.
 The low power draw and properties can be incorporated into more complex either safety or control networks, in the event of a gas leak, the sensors can quickly detect a problem and be used as part of a feedback loop to halt production and further gas loss.

-Such leak detection may be used as part of LPG bottling processes or for detection of leaks from remote natural gas pipelines.
-The miniature nature of the MIPEX sensors (the MIPEX-02 and MIPEX-03 have the industry standard size - 20 mm diameter x 16 mm height excluding pins) in combination with the low power consumption means that there is the potential to incorporate them into unmanned aerial vehicles for remote surveying of such pipelines.
+Such leak detection may be used as part of LPG bottling processes or for the detection of leaks from remote natural gas pipelines.
+The miniature nature of the MIPEX sensors (the MIPEX-02 and MIPEX-03 have the industry-standard size - 20 mm diameter x 16 mm height excluding pins) in combination with the low power consumption means that there is the potential to incorporate them into unmanned aerial vehicles for remote surveying of such pipelines.
 The MIPEX-02 and MIPEX-03 also have digital interfaces and can be used without any system or service needed.